 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The employer contribution rate was 14.8% as at 1 September 2018 which increased to 15.5% on 1 April 2019.
+The employer contribution rate was 17.3% as at 1 September 2021 and has remained as this rate during the year.
 The employee contribution rates start at 5.5% increasing to 12.5% depending on earnings.